 - Remove rice and cabbage from freezer at least 4 hours prior to assembly and thaw at room temperature or over night in refrigerator.

 - Combine beef, pork, rice, salt, pepper, paprika and garlic powder.
-Add chicken broth if rice isn't combining well with meat.
+Add a little tomato juice if the mixture seems a bit dry.
+Maybe ¼ cup.
 This is optional but sometimes a little liquid helps.

 - To assemble rolls, spoon about ⅓ cup of meat mixture onto bottom part of cabbage leaf.
 Roll tightly, folding in sides to make a small bundle.
 Lay rolls in one layer in baking dish.
 Repeat until all meat is used up.
 Discard leftover cabbage.
-You will likely need 2 baking dishes.
+Use one very large baking dish or roasting pan.
+Or, make in 2 smaller pans.
+You can also pile the rolls on top of each other.
+If you do, spoon tomato soup over first layer before adding second.

 - Spread undiluted tomato soup over top of cabbage rolls.
 Pour tomato juice over top to mostly cover rolls.
 You will not need all the juice.